VA Loan Eligibility Requirements

 To get a VA loan, you’ll need to show that you can afford the monthly payments.

-To determine this amount, Low VA Rates (or other VA-approved lender) will analyze your monthly income and debt.
+To determine this amount, Low VA Rates (or another VA-approved lender) will analyze your monthly income and debt.
 We’ll then use that information to estimate your residual income, which is how much money you have left over every month after your major expenses are paid.
 The more residual income you have, the better.

 You’ll also need to show stable income from one or more of the following sources: